amrlabib/javascript-essentials/callbackFunctions.md

 ### How to create callback functions to fix [Example 9.0](callbackFunctions.md#example-90) ?

-Lets illustrate that dirrectly using an example
+Lets illustrate that directly using an example

 #### Example 9.1: